oddlyfunctional/know_it_all/README.md

 ```

 That's exactly the architectural pattern encouraged by this gem.
 By including a small set of helpers, it makes it extremely simple to perform complex validations and provide helpful feedback through the API.

+## Why not just Pundit?

+Pundit is great!
+I've been using it for years and I love it, but its model-focused permissions and structural pattern makes it difficult and awkward to perform validations on scenarios that need multiple arguments and show appropriate error messages for the API's clients.
+Based on modifications I've made when using Pundit in some projects, I created this gem.

 ## Installation